chayaphon/Data_Wrangling/README.md

 # Description
-This challenge is to clean and reverse data format fron reporting format back to tabular structure format.<br>
-And so it's easy to use for various of visualization and other general purpose.<br>
+This challenge focuses on converting data from a reporting format back to a tabular structure format to facilitate ease of use for visualization and other general purposes.
+It utilizes public reporting data from the Bank of Thailand (BOT).<br>
-This excercise will use data from BOT (Bank of Thailand) public reporting data.<br>

 ## Objective
-Sometime we need to enquiry data from web scraping or various source of data from internet, and many of them may be came with different format or most of them came with reporting format.<br>
-Like in the sample data we get from BOT as execl reporting format which are in pivot structure and with hirachy and subtotoal and total line.<br>
-This is very challange to coding for reverse enginerering for getting data line by line with a proper sequence and grainulity.<br>
+Often, data needs to be sourced from web scraping or various online sources, which may present in diverse formats, predominantly in a reporting layout.
+For instance, the sample data obtained from BOT are in an Excel reporting format, characterized by a pivot structure with hierarchy, subtotals, and total lines.
+Transforming this data back into a line-by-line format with proper sequencing and granularity poses a significant coding challenge.<br>

 ## Datasource
 [Data](https://raw.githubusercontent.com/chayaphon/Data_Wrangling/main/Sources/Data.xlsx)<br>